FLClab/2-Species-SPLIT-STED/README.md

 The source code `2 Species SPLIT-STED` relies on Python scientific librairies.
 The source code was tested in a Python 3.11 environnement.
 We provide a `requirements.txt` file to facilitate the installation of the necessary dependencies.

-Assuming the users have a working installation of Python on their computer (we recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/)), and either cloned or downloaded the files in this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.
+Assuming the users have a working installation of Python on their computer (we recommend using Anaconda.
+See [installation instructions](https://docs.anaconda.com/anaconda/install/)), and either cloned or downloaded the files in this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.

+In an Anaconda Prompt window, enter the following lines to create a new environnement called FLIM, containing the necessary dependencies. requirements.txt is the path to this file obtained from this repository.
 ```bash
 conda create -n FLIM python=3.11.4
 conda activate FLIM
 pip install -r requirements.txt
 ```
  If available, install the specpy package provided with the Imspector software for your specific python version.

 All data is provided as both .tiff and .msr files and the scripts can read both.
 If you want to use these scripts with other data formats, simply change the *load_image* and *select_channel* functions in **Functions/Main_Functions.py**.